CodeNow/blog/_posts/2017-06-12-how-to-achieve-practical-end-to-end-testing.md

 Before Docker and containerization, developers used shared databases for their unit tests and the tear up/down of their full-stack environments was managed by scripts (such as Chef and Ansible).

 With Docker containers, developers now have an easy way to spin up sandboxed environments with one or two services running.
-In a Dockerfile, you can configure your service under test, its basic dependencies, and the test framework.
+In a Dockerfile, you can configure your *service under test*, its basic dependencies, and the test framework.
 Once defined, the desired environment and test framework can spin up instantly after only building the updated portions of code.
 This enables speedy test spin up as one iterates through development.

 Now developers can easily maintain and run tests such as unit/BDD/functional to match today’s ship speeds.
 However, E2E tests require more than simple containerized environments.
 E2E tests require the successful launch of multiple services, each running in their own containerized environments with their own dependencies.